rackerlabs/support-how-to/content/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2013.md

 ### Authorization to add, delete, or modify content

 Unlike Exchange 2007 and 2010, individual permissions are not managed through Outlook for Exchange 2013 or 2016.
-We are working on a release that will allow you to assign different levels of permissions for each user.
-For the current release, your users have the following permission levels:
+For these versions, your users have the following permission levels:

-- Any user on the domain can create and delete their own items only, but they cannot modify any items.
+- Reviewer:  Allows all users on the domain to view all public folders

-- Public folder administrators can add, delete, and modify any content by any user.
+- Publishing author: Automatically given to administrators who create Public Folders in the Control Panel.
+Each action applies only to folders that the administrators create.